 A Kafka cluster is made up of brokers that run Kafka processes.

 Topics are streams of messages of a particular category.

 Partitions are append only, ordered logs of a topic’s messages.
 Messages have offsets denoting position in the partition.
 Kafka replicates partitions across the cluster for fault tolerance and message durability.

 Producers are client processes that send messages to a broker on a topic and partition.
 Producers can use a partitioning function on keys to control message distribution.

 Consumers read messages from topics' partitions on brokers, tracking the last offset read to coordinate and recover from failures.
 Consumers can be deployed in groups for scalability.

 Log compaction keeps the most recent value for every key so clients can restore state.

 Apache Kafka can be used to stream billions of events per day — but do you know where to use it in your app architecture?
 Find out at our technical session.
-Get a live demo and answers to your questions from Heroku product experts.
+See a live demo and hear answers to questions from Heroku product experts.

 Apache Kafka at Heroku, with Thomas Crayford